karmaniverous/stan-cli/.stan/system/stan.todo.md

   - Added integration test (src/runner/overlay/anchors.reserved.integration.test.ts) that anchors under `.stan/diff/**` and `.stan/patch/**` are ignored by selection, while normal anchors (e.g., README.md) are included.
   - Uses `writeArchiveSnapshot` (engine surface) to validate selection deterministically without relying on tar introspection; preserves CLI integration intent.
   - Confirms system‑documented reserved‑denials policy for `<stanPath>/diff` and `<stanPath>/patch` in a CLI integration test.
   - Note: `.git/**` behavior is pending upstream confirmation; track as a follow‑up interop item with stan‑core to ensure anchors never re‑include `.git/**` during snapshot/selection.

+- Config hardening — overlay default locked
+  - Confirmed `stan-cli.cliDefaults.run.facets: true` in `stan.config.*`, ensuring overlay is ON by default for this repository.
+  - Flags still override defaults at run time; facet view appears in the plan when overlay is enabled.